dipspb/Kicad-tools/libgen/examples/readme.md

 conn8.xml
 ----------
 This is an exmple of **8-pin Molex connector** generated with a *Single In-line* `SIP` Package.
+Also generates the `.dcm file` using the description and keywords in the `conn8.xml` file.

 To create the Library use `python ../libgen.py conn8.xml conn8.lib`

 This would create the lib file.
 This example helps to realize the use of the `PIN_N="8"` attribute to create the pins on the package automatically.
 This attibute is useful in creating diffrent type of connectors quickly.
+It also shows how to include the `Description` and `Keywords`.

 qfp64.xml
 ----------